Scalified/docker-alpine-squash-tm/README.md

 #### Building Squash TM Docker Image

-To build a **Squash TM** Docker image from scratch, issue the following command:

 `docker build . -t <tag>`

 #### Running Squash TM Docker Image

-To run the **Squash TM** Docker image, use the following commands:

 * Pulling from **Dockerhub**:
   `docker run -it scalified/squash-tm:<version> /bin/sh`